 - Swoopy 2-lane passes usually on good pavement with sweepers and multiple switchbacks, both wide and tight

 - Small narrow 1-lane roads frequently through the woods as we gain altitude and then above the tree line with mixed quality pavement, limited sight lines and the ability to just squeeze by (usually) on-going cars.
 These roads are commonly found as remote passes and as very high valley roads.
 They are some of my favorite roads

 - We will stop along each kind of road to enjoy the view, answer any questions, and provide suggestions or comments on riding technique to help you maximize your enjoyment of all the roads and riding on the tour

-- The whole lasts approximately 6 – 8 hours with roughly 4 hours total riding lasts, more or less.
+- The whole day lasts approximately 6 – 8 hours with roughly 4 hours total riding, more or less.
 You are welcome to use the time after we get back to the hotel to check your luggage setup to make sure all your stuff fits quickly and easily on the motorcycle.

 I will be glad to ride with 1 Tour Member or 7 Tour Members.
 I will provide the Orientation Day service to any Tour Member who would like to take advantage of it.
-I always encourage Tour Members to arrive at least one day ahead to help with jet lag and enjoy Thun and the beautiful area all around it.
+I always encourage Tour Members to arrive at least one full day ahead to help with jet lag and enjoy Thun and the beautiful area all around it.
 You can also use that time to get a leg up on your Alps riding.